-In this tutorial, we will show you how to install and configuration of Chamilo on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Chamilo on your CentOS 7.
 For those of you who didn’t know, Chamilo is an open-source (under GNU/GPL licensing) e-learning and content management system, aimed at improving access to education and knowledge globally.
-It is backed up by the Chamilo Association, which has goals including the promotion of the software, the maintenance of a clear communication channel and the building of a network of services providers and software contributors.
-The Chamilo project aims at ensuring the availability and quality of education at a reduced cost, through the distribution of its software free of charge, the improvement of its interface for 3rd world countries devices portability and the provision of a free access public e-learning campus.
+It is backed up by the Chamilo Association, which has goals including the promotion of the software, the maintenance of a clear communication channel, and the building of a network of service providers and software contributors.
+The Chamilo project aims at ensuring the availability and quality of education at a reduced cost, through the distribution of its software free of charge, the improvement of its interface for 3rd world countries’ devices portability, and the provision of free access to public e-learning campus.

 Install Chamilo on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install LAMP server.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum install php-mysql php-gd php-ldap php-xml php-xmlrpc php-mbstring php-mcrypt curl zlib gcc-c++ libuuid-devel

 The first thing to do is to go to Chamilo’s download page and download the latest stable version of Chamilo, At the moment of writing this article it is version 1.10:

 Unpack the Chamilo archive to the document root directory on your server: